 Canada recognizes that bereavement is tough on the spouses and children of veterans.
 It is part of the reason that the state extends veteran burial benefits to the servicemen and their families at large.
 However, these benefits only cover servicemen who meet the service criteria.
 The funeral and burial assistance covers the following expenses:

 - Medical costs relating to the deceased’s last sickness provided the costs are not covered by the health care plan.

 - Opening and closing costs of the grave in addition to the cost of caring for the grave perpetually.

 - Funeral services such as ceremonial services, the casket and preparation of remains.

 The Veterans Burial Regulations established the veterans benefits program.
 This program assists eligible servicemen to get a decent send-off after their death in service.
 Veterans have to meet certain criteria before they can be eligible for the benefits.

-The benefits are strictly for servient alone.
+The benefits are strictly for those soldiers that served.
 They don’t extend to spouses and family members.
-If you qualify for the assistance program, go ahead and apply today.
+If you qualify for the assistance program, apply here.